Sentient-Network/addressimo/README.md

 Retrieve a ReturnPaymentRequest message by ID.

-**NOTE:** This message contains an encrypted PaymentRequest that can only decrypted by the original requestor.
+A successful 200 response contains an encrypted PaymentRequest that can only decrypted by the original requestor.

+**NOTE:** HTTP Status Codes 404 and 500 are retryable as denoted by the Retry-After header.
+Other 400 status codes are final as the result of the InvoiceRequest has generated an error with the Receiver.

 + Parameters